-November is Lung Cancer Awareness Month.
+Lung Cancer Awareness Month takes place every November in the UK.
 The aim of the campaign is to encourage people displaying the common signs of lung cancer to visit their GP.
-Lung cancer is the most common cancer in the world and around 47,000 people are diagnosed with it in the UK every year.
+Lung cancer is the most common cancer in the world and over 46,000 people are diagnosed with it in the UK every year.
 It is therefore vital everyone knows the symptoms of lung cancer because early diagnosis can make a big difference.

-- Persistent cough that lasts 3 weeks or more
+- Persistent cough that lasts three weeks or more

 - Repeat chest infections

 - Loss of appetite and/or unexplained weight loss

 - Change in a long term cough, or a cough that gets worse

 - Blood blots

 Some of the symptoms of Covid-19 and lung cancer can be very similar such as a cough, breathlessness and fatigue.
 With Covid-19 the symptoms usually present themselves suddenly and without warning whereas the symptoms that are more suggestive of lung cancer are unexplained, persistent and last for over four weeks.

 If you do have any of the above symptoms it is important that you take a PCR Covid-19 test and follow the Covid-19 guidelines whilst arranging an appointment with your doctor.
 Most GPs are conducting remote appointments at the moment and so if your PCR result is negative, they will probably refer you for a chest x-ray or direct to the lung cancer service for a CT scan.
 If your PCR is positive there might be a slight delay in an appointment being arranged for the investigations in accordance with the current Covid19 guidelines.